Fall Term Schedule

 |

-Topics include introduction to Python programming and data structures relevant to healthcare data.
-The course will also provide a hands-on introduction to widely used tools for data science, languages and packages used for statistical analysis and visualization; parallel computing and Spark; libraries for machine learning and deep learning; databases including NoSQL; and cloud services.
+Topics include an introduction to Python programming, data structures, and statistical thinking relevant to healthcare data.
+The course will also provide a hands-on introduction to: widely used tools, languages and packages used for data science statistical analysis and visualization; creating statistical simulations with Python; libraries for machine learning and deep learning; and cloud services.
+THIS COURSE IS ONLINE

 |